By Bryan Boggiano

 - A University of Florida journalism graduate, Bryan plans to pursue geosciences at Florida International University for his master’s.
 He has a strong interest in weather, entertainment, and journalism.

-- News2021.05.05Vacation Rental Regulations Possibly Coming To Coral Springs
+- News2021.07.23Sidewalk, Roadway and Other Improvements Coming To Coral Springs

 - News2021.07.19Coral Springs Commission To Consider Self-Storage Expansion

 - News2021.07.08Agriculture Commissioner Nikki Fried, Local Officials Call On Florida Supreme Court to Hear Gun Preemption Case

 - News2021.07.07Commissioner Carter Appointed to Florida League of Cities Committee